bartificer/programming-by-stealth/docs/pbs29.md

 You can also see that all the setters in the `pbs.Date` prototype now call the helper function `isValidateDMYCombo()` to ensure it’s not possible to set an invalid date like the 31st of April 2016.
 Creating the helper function has allowed us to avoid massive code duplication.

-At this stage our prototypes are coming on nicely, but, they still have some shortcomings.
+At this stage our prototypes are coming on nicely, but they still have some shortcomings.

 The biggest remaining problem is a subtle but very important one, and it only affects the `pbs.DateTime` prototype.
 What makes this prototype different?
 Instances of `pbs.Date` and `pbs.Time` contain only basic data (numbers), but, instances of `pbs.DateTime` contain objects – each instance of `pbs.DateTime` contains an instance of both `pbs.Date`, and `pbs.Time`.